michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \end{bmatrix}
 ```

 Where $\alpha$ is an arbitrary constant that somehow turns speed estimates into lateral acceleration estimates, and $\beta$ is an arbitrary constant that somehow turns angular speed estimates into lateral acceleration estimates.
-We won’t need to know what $\alpha$ and $\beta$ actually are, because this simplified analysis is only used to help us design noise models.
+We won't need to know what $\alpha$ and $\beta$ actually are, because this simplified analysis is only used to help us design noise models.
 Similarly, our model uncertainty matrix is close to what we had in the vector case:

 ```math
 \mathbf{Q}_a =